-For our DIY headboard, I gave the boards a light gold stain using Recipe #7 in this tutorial: Easy Homemade All Natural Wood Stains with 7 Recipes!
+For our DIY headboard, I gave the wood strips a light gold wood stain using Recipe #7 in this tutorial: Easy Homemade All Natural Wood Stain with 7 Recipes!

 My favorite wood finish is an all natural furniture wax made from bees wax and olive oil.
 I learned this recipe from a wooden toy maker.
-It has a lovely honey smell!
+It has a lovely honey smell and enhances the rustic look of wood!
 You can find the details here at the end of our the DIY wood crate project-

 You may also love: 30 beautiful pallet wall and shiplap wall DIYs!